somospnt/jQuery-MyPlaces/README.md

 #jQuery MyPlaces

 ##Description
-jQuery Places uses Google Maps API (v.3) to locate and display a set of determined places on the map.
+jQuery MyPlaces uses Google Maps API (v.3) to locate and display a set of determined places on the map.

 It allows:
 * To locate an address on the map and display the nearby determined places.